akelman/ggpeps/README.md

 To see the available modules, run `module avail`, to load a module run `module load <module>`, and to see a list of loaded modules run `module list`.

 Once this is done, create and activate a virtual environment (as above).
-Before installing the requirements, run `pip install "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`, which will install JAX and connect it to the appropriate version of CUDA.
+Before installing the package, run `pip install "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`, which will install JAX and connect it to the appropriate version of CUDA.
-Then install the remaining requirements.
+Then install the package as usual.

 TODO: Add a build to `pyproject.toml` which works for JAX on systems with a GPU and CUDA.